PatoKass/bloglistFullstack/README.md

 It features a backend built with ExpressJS, utilizing tools such as nodemon, morgan (for logging), supertest (for testing, of course) and CORS.
 It also features other installed and custom middleware
 MongoDB and mongoose were used to connect the backend to the database, set up validations and such.

 As for the frontend, I used ReactJS with Redux (w/Redux Toolkit) and TailwindCSS.
-Some tests using react-testing-library were included.
-Since the design required several routes, react-router-dom was also used.
+Project was originally built with create-react-app, but I migrated to ViteJS for faster development and better perfomance.
+I also used Axios for data fetching and will use Vitest for testing.

 For the login system JSON Web Token (JWT) was implemented, and login credentials are stored in browser's localstorage for a longer lasting user session, meaning if the user wants to log out, they should do so manually.